2021 Annual Report on Internal Complaint Handling

 1. The complaint:

-Informal complaint handling: Resolved to satisfaction.
+Informal complaint resolution: Resolved to the complainant’s satisfaction.

 2. The complaint:

-Method of communication regarding questions about municipal taxes
+How to contact us regarding questions about municipal taxes

-Informal complaint handling: Resolved to satisfaction.
+Informal complaint resolution: Resolved to the customer’s satisfaction.

 3. The complaint: